vincentramirez/tfe_workspace_creator/README.md

 2-`https://github.com/vincentramirez/use_case001-creator.git`
 3-`https://github.com/vincentramirez/use_case001-repo.git`

 Create your own repos in Github based on these three.
-An easy way to do this is to do this is in the Github GUI, upper right, click + New Repository > give it the name of the repo, choose public or private, don't check the box for "initialize this repository with a README" > click the "import code" button > paste the link to the repo you are cloning this repo from example:
+An easy way to do this is to use the Github GUI, upper right, click + New Repository > give it the name of the repo, choose public or private, don't check the box for "initialize this repository with a README" > click the "import code" button > paste the link to the repo you are cloning this repo from example:
 Repo 2 -`https://github.com/vincentramirez/use_case001-creator.git`
 Then click "Begin import" button.
 Give it a minute then click on the link or refresh your Github repo view and look for the newly created repo.
 You now have your own repos to play with.
 This step is important a pre-req to ensure that your demo is linked to your own repos for further tweaking, et..